bump-sh/docs/src/_product-updates/2025-01-09-api-explorer.md

 ---
 ![api-explorer.png](/images/changelog/api-explorer.png)

-We are happy to announce the launch of our API Explorer, our client’s most requested feature.
+We are happy to announce the launch of our API Explorer, our clients' most requested feature.

 Sending a first request is the last mile of an API discovery.
 As setting up an API client or using cURL in a CLI can be an endeavour for API users, we made things easier, by integrating the API Explorer into your documentation portal.